juseg/bowdoin/articles/temperature/response-referee1.rst

       over other values for example for pure ice and air saturated water.
 Why was it necessary to re-calibrate to the melting temperature?*

+   To be honest it is unclear to us too why temperature data needed to be re-calibrated.
+After the initial calibration the instrument were sent by container ship to Greenland.
+We do not know under which conditions the thermistors were transported and can not exclude that the calibration has been affected by the transport.
+On the other hand the in-situ calibration in the meltwater-filled borehole is to our knowledge the most reliable method to obtain obtain calibration parametres near the melting point.

+   The Clausius-Clapeyron constant has only little effect on the recalibration as initial temperature offsets relative to the melting point have also been observed  near the surface were pressure is lower.
+It is indeed expected that the melting point in the borehole is different from theorerical values.
+   We use the constant estimated by Luthi et al. (2002) because it was measured for similar conditions (water-filled borehole in Greenland).

+   A short justification for the recalibration and the choice of Clausius-Clapeyron constant was added in the methods.

 **Q4 Please provide your detailed review report to the editor and authors (including any comments on the Q4 Check List):**